-SellersFi Backs Fusion5 in Launching Florida-Based Production Center for Cost-Effective Laptops and Tablets
+SellersFi Backs Fusion5 in Launching Florida-based Production Center for Cost-Effective Laptops and Tablets

-Frisco, Texas--(Newsfile Corp. - April 8, 2023) - Frisco, TX-based Fusion5, a leading British technology brand, announced today that it has secured funding from global fintech company SellersFi to set up a production facility in PASCO County, Florida, focusing on affordable laptops and tablet PCs.
+FRISCO, TX, April 9, 2023/EINPresswire.com/ -- based Fusion5, a leading British technology brand, announced today that it has secured funding from global fintech company SellersFi to set up a production facility in PASCO County, Florida, focusing on affordable laptops and tablet PCs.
 This investment highlights the company's commitment to offering accessible and budget-friendly high-quality technology products.
 CEO Gandhi Perla emphasizes the significance of making the latest technology available to everyone, regardless of their budget.

 "Technology is an essential part of people's lives, and we are committed to providing high-spec laptops and tablets at affordable prices, allowing everyone to enjoy the benefits of cutting-edge technology," said Mr. Perla.